QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 - `TargetRootBlockTime` refers to ROOT/CONSENSUS_CONFIG/TARGET_BLOCK_TIME in cluster config that defines the target block interval of root chain in seconds, since "POW_SIMULATE" is used for consensus
 - `TargetMinorBlockTime` refers to CHAINS/CONSENSUS_CONFIG/TARGET_BLOCK_TIME in cluster config that defines the target block interval of each shard
 - `GasLimit` refers to CHAINS/GENESIS/GAS_LIMIT in cluster config that defines the gas limit for a block; note that in-shard transactions uses 50% of the total gas limit in a block

+[This sample config in the repo](./deployConfig-sample.json) illustrates how 3 clusters can be deployed to 17 hosts.
+In this example, cluster 0, 1, 2 are deployed on 9, 4, 4 hosts respectively.
+Except for the first host which belongs to cluster 0 and runs only a master service, each host has 8 slave services deployed, and 2 of them also runs master services.
+So, we have cluster 0 runs 64 slaves, and cluster 1 and 2 runs 32 slaves each.

 ## Deploy and Run Clusters